 - Visual Analytics: The Answer to Data Overload? - Dr. Matthias Winkenbach, Director Megacities Logistics Lab at MIT

 The impact of autonomous vehicles on logistics operations, new research on the security of food supply chains, and latest developments from the cutting edge of online education are some of the topics that will be covered at Crossroads 2016.

 - A new generation of autonomous vehicles - Sertac Karaman, Assistant Professor of Aeronautics and Astronautics, MIT

 - Global food supply chains risk priorities - Retsef Levi, Professor of Management, Professor of Operations Management, MIT

 - Transforming Professional Education: An Update from the Front Line - Dr. Chris Caplice, Executive Director MIT CTL

-To receive full reports from Crossroads learn about becoming an MIT CTL partner.
+To receive early invitations and full reports from Crossroads learn about becoming an MIT CTL partner.